 Overview of the McKeown process:

-We are doing two basic things in the process of oiling a stock: First, filling the pores of the wood with oil to bring them fair with the top surface of the wood, and second, fairing the wood surface while you're at it.
+We are doing two basic things in the process of oiling a stock: First, filling the pores of the wood with oil to bring them fair with the top surface of the wood, and second, fairing the wood surface while we're at it.
 This is done in steps involving applying multiple coats of oil, letting it cure and sanding off most of it.
 Oil removal starts with 80 grit sand paper and progresses through to 500 grit paper, and the finish ends with rubbing compound, polish, and wax.

 There are many oil formulations and recipes out there, primarly based on Boiled Linseed Oil (BLO) as a base, with thinners, driers, and UV agents added.
 My recomendation is Minwax Antique Oil Finish.
 When done, it has a lustrous shine which can be knocked back to a mat appearance with rubbing compound.
 As the finish builds to a shine, the colors come out of the wood bright and clear, really very good looking.
-Compared to other products, it dries quickly to a hard finish that cuts easily, and takes well to polish for a gloss look or rubbing compound for a matt look.
+Compared to other products, it dries quickly to a hard finish that cuts (sands) easily, and takes well to polish for a gloss look or rubbing compound for a matt look.

 Pure Tung oil is to be avoided.
 Such oils never fully dry and are inappropriate for gunstock work.
 Varnishes and Shellacs are similarly to be avoided.
 While they cure hard and can be rubbed down, they are really intended for built up on-top-of-the-wood finishes and are not appropriate for gunstocks.
 One may choose to use a Polyurethane finish instead of oil, however note that polyurethane is particularly susceptible to UV degradation, spectacularly so.
 If you insist on using a Polyurethane, use a spar varnish that has UV protection.
 Spar varnishes by nature are quite thick, so expect to thin them.

 I prefer applying oil from it's factory quart tin because it's small mouth makes it easy to control the tiny amount of oil that needs to be applied to the folded paper towel applicator pad.
 However, after a stock is finished, for long term storage of oil, pour oil out of the factory tin into a glass juice jar with a somewhat small opening.
-Add glass marbles (available most any place that sells flower arranging kind of stuff like vases) until there is no air left in the jar.
+Add glass marbles (available most any place that sells flower arranging kind of stuff like vases.
+Walmart is a good option) until there is no air left in the jar.
 Wash the tin with mineral spirits for later use as a dispensing device.
 When finishing another stock, transfer the oil back into the factory tin with a funnel.

 This is the kind of oil that you hear about autocombusting when rags are left in a pile.
 I'm sure it must be impossible for a small torn off piece of paper towel wet with oil to do that.
 But nonetheless, I open the folded paper towels and drape them over the edge of the trash can/bag and let them dry.